MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-3-c4996.md

  This warning or error has several possible meanings.

  `C4996` occurs when the compiler encounters a function or variable that is marked as [deprecated](../../cpp/deprecated-cpp.md).
 Several functions, member functions, template functions, and global variables in the libraries in Visual Studio are marked as deprecated.
 These functions may have a different preferred name, may be insecure or have a more secure variant, or may be obsolete.
 The error message may include a suggested replacement for the deprecated function or global variable.
 You can turn this warning off with the [warning](../../preprocessor/warning.md) pragma or the **/wd4996** command line option.
 You can also use preprocessor macros to turn off certain classes of deprecation warnings.

+This warning is also issued when you attempt to access a function, class member or typedef that has the C++14 `[[deprecated]]` attribute.
+For more information, see [C++ Standard Attributes](../../cpp/attributes2.md).

  **The POSIX name for this item is deprecated.
 Instead, use the ISO C and C++ conformant name:** new_name**.
 See online help for details.**